 When choosing a career working with animals, you really are spoilt for choice.
 The number of jobs in animal care and other animal-related lines of work is huge.
-You could become anything from a zookeeper to a dog groomer, veterinary assistant or a canine trainer.
-And the beauty of animal careers is that so many of these roles are accessible without higher level studies, like a degree.
+You could become anything from a Zookeeper to a Dog Groomer, Veterinary Support Assistant or a Canine Trainer.
+The beauty of animal careers is that so many of these roles are accessible without higher level studies, like a degree.

 Working with Domestic Animals

-A few examples of popular jobs in this area are:
+A few examples of popular animal jobs in this area are:

-Once qualified, you could secure employment in an existing grooming salon or become self-employed and set up your own business.
-Giving you complete flexibility and control over the way you work in these jobs involving animals.
+Once qualified, you could secure employment in an existing grooming salon or become self-employed and set up your own business, giving you complete flexibility and control over the way you work in these jobs involving animals.

-A typical day for you could include teaching classes to multiple dogs and their carers, or providing private lessons.
-With experience, you could train dogs to complete more complicated tasks such as search and rescue, hunting, police work, therapy, protection, and detection.
+A typical day for you in these animal jobs could include teaching classes to multiple dogs and their carers, or providing private lessons.
+With experience, you could train dogs to complete more complicated tasks such as:

 Veterinary Support Assistant

 If you would like to support the health and wellbeing of domesticated pets in addition to wildlife, livestock and other animals, veterinary work is a great option, with many pursuing roles as a Veterinary Support Assistant and Vet Nurse.

 Aside from this, as a Veterinary Support Assistant, you will groom and feed animals, prepare the operating room, keep records and monitor the inpatients.

 Working with All Animals

-If working with a wider range of animals interests you like wildlife and exotic species, there is also a huge scope of roles available.
+If working with a wider range of animals interests you like wildlife and exotic species, there is also a huge scope of animal jobs available.
 Many of which enable you to experience them up close and contribute to the continuing existence of those that are endangered.

 Some of these roles include:

 Modern zoos are heavily involved with conservation initiatives.
 So much of your work in these animal welfare jobs will revolve around safeguarding and increasing the numbers of endangered species.
 You will also educate zoo visitors about conservation challenges and what the zoo is doing to help.

 If you want to focus on helping these animal species in their natural habitats, you could work in conservation.
-There are many roles that fall under this catch-all term, and each strives to protect and prolong the lives of wild animals.
+There are many jobs involving animals that fall under this catch-all term, and each strives to protect and prolong the lives of wild animals.